benjisidi/saltmarsh/Session 4 - TBC.md

 11 .
 A much grander bedroom - two poster bed.
 We find a once-grand, now moldy cloak.
 12 .
 An adjoining room for the grand bedroom.
 Once a storage room, now mostly empty.
 We find a matching set of gloves for the cloak.

 Looking through the [[Sea Princes]] logbook, we can see they've been here for a few years.
-They receive deliveries roughly once a month
+They receive deliveries roughly once a month, and their last one was a few days ago, so we probably have nearly a month to prepare!

-16.
+16. An old, decrepit study.
+Nothing of interest.
+17. A storage room.
+Nothing of interest.
+## Attic
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading